-Each school will identify and locate areas of potential emergencies in and around its building on an annual basis.
-The Director of Facilities and building custodians will assist in locating these sites.
+Each school will identify and locate areas of potential emergencies in and around its building.
+The Director of Facilities and building custodians will locate these sites.

 - 1. These sites are to include electrical, gas, heating, ventilation, water supply and sewage systems locations and shut-off valves.
-New Rochelle Fire Department personnel have and will continue to participate in these efforts.
+Local fire department personnel have and will continue to participate in these efforts.

-- 2. These sites of potential emergencies will be listed in each Building-level Emergency Response Plan supplied to police, fire, emergency management services, and District personnel.
+- 2. These sites of potential emergencies will be listed in each Building-level Emergency Response Plan and will be supplied to police, fire, emergency management services, and District personnel.

 - 3. Potentially dangerous sites indicated below that are contained within school property and under the jurisdiction of the school district, will be checked regularly and inspected by building safety personnel on a regular schedule, at least annually.
 They include but are not limited to:

 - Electrical panels/shut-offs

 - Gas lines/shut-off

 - Gas appliances

 - Heating plant

 - Sewage system

 - Structural failure

 - HVAC

 - Water supply/shut-off

 - Chemical storage and cleaning supplies

+- Paper supply storage

 - Industrial arts room

 - Science rooms and labs

 - Isolated areas near the school

 - Nearby aqueduct, streams, ponds, rivers (flooding)

-- Air conditioning supplies or equipment

-- Playground equipment